hashgraph/hedera-mirror-node/docs/configuration.md

 `hedera.mirror.monitor.nodes[].port`                        | 50211      | The main node's port
 `hedera.mirror.monitor.operator.accountId`                  | ""         | Operator account ID used to pay for transactions
 `hedera.mirror.monitor.operator.privateKey`                 | ""         | Operator ED25519 private key used to sign transactions in hex encoded DER format
 `hedera.mirror.monitor.publish.connections`                 | 5          | How many total connections to open to the main nodes.
-Connections will be round robin among available nodes
+Connections will be established in a round-robin fashion among available nodes
 `hedera.mirror.monitor.publish.enabled`                     | true       | Whether to enable transaction publishing
 `hedera.mirror.monitor.publish.scenarios[].duration`        |            | How long this scenario should publish transactions.
 Leave empty for infinite
 `hedera.mirror.monitor.publish.scenarios[].enabled`         | true       | Whether this publish scenario is enabled